Hamza-ibz/Crypto-Data-Visualization/README.md

 # Crypto-Data-Visualization

 - I have included an mp4 video file to show the website working and its functionality.
-- I have included a pdf file showing how i created this website in detail.
+- I have included a pdf file (Coursework 2 / Data visualization.pdf) showing how i created this website in detail.
+- The requirements are show in the file "CST3130_Coursework2-DataVisualizationWebsite_V1.0.pdf".

 # Summary